osp/osp.tools.visualculture/README.txt

 - If you run into any errors relating to 'lib.so' missing, the solution is to edit `/usr/lib/ruby/gems/1.9.1/gems/rubypython-0.5.3/lib/rubypython/pythonexec.rb`.
 Find where @library is assigned and set it manually rather than relying on the `find_python_lib` method.
 On ArchLinux, this means `@library = "/usr/lib/libpython2.7.so`.
 You can also set `@python = "python2"` to remove any further doubts.

+- If you receive an error about "missing magic files", re-install charlock_holmes gem: `gem install charlock_holmes -- --with-icu-dir=/usr/share/icu/4.8.1.1/` (again, the directory in the example is from ArchLinux).